Skip to content

 Scenario 1: Office Planner

-A planner who creates and schedules work but doesn't go offshore needs:
+A planner who creates and schedules work but doesn't go offshore.

 Scenario 2: Offshore Worker